pauloabelha/batch_segmentation/README.md

 E-mail: p.a.ferreira@cs.bham.ac.uk

-If using this repository in your own research, please e-mail me to cite my work (the paper to cite is yet to be published).
+If using this repository in your own research, please e-mail me to cite my work (https://arxiv.org/abs/1710.04970).

 This repository is part of my PhD.
 It contains the code and files for batch segmentation of point clouds.